Unidata/tds/docs/quickstart/src/site/pages/thredds/NcssGrid.md

 If the requested value is contained in more than one interval (happens with mixed interval time coordinates), the midpoint of the interval is calculated, and the closest midpoint to the requested value is used.

-In addition, NCSS supports these parameters for GRIDS:
+In addition, NCSS supports these parameters for Grids:

 |----------------|----------|-------------------------------|-------------|---------|